 Investigation of Complaints

-Although the Board’s staff performs much of the administrative work for the investigation process, the investigation itself is under the control of the Complaint Committee.
-This Committee serves in an advisory capacity, in the form of recommendations which are presented to the full Board during Board Meetings.
+Investigation are under the control of the Complaint Committee.
+This Committee serves in an advisory capacity in the form of recommendations which are presented to the full Board during Board Meetings.
 Board staff provides the administrative support for the investigation process.

 The Executive Director and two Board Members, appointed by the Board President, serve as the Complaint Committee.
-In addition, our assigned Assistant Attorney General is available to assist with legal and enforcement matters.
+In addition, the Assistant Attorney General assigned to our Board is available to assist with legal and enforcement matters.

 If an Offer of Settlement is made in lieu of a hearing, the Complaint Committee must review the offer and make a recommendation to the Board as to its acceptability.